SiegSpace/adventcal/README.md

 More adventurous people can change the colours and images positions by changing the `style.css` file.

-In the spirit of giving and sharing, if for some reason you don't like ours, there's another one that's similar that you can try [here](http://www.wait-till-i.com/2005/11/16/a-free-christmas-calendar-in-php/).
-It doesn't seem any easier to configure, but it has a nice roll-over effect!

 ## Huh?

 This is mostly being gitted as a test.
 It is quite simple really... but simplicity was the goal afterall.
 No install, no demanding requirements... but even so if I find the time I would like to make this a bit nicer.
+On a side note, there was a similar one [here](http://www.wait-till-i.com/2005/11/16/a-free-christmas-calendar-in-php/) but is seems partially dead now.

 [Website](https://sinnercomputing.com/det.php?prog=AdventCal)